 rehomingModel – Indicates the mechanism to be used by the endpoint for re-registering to the assigned gatekeeper.

 transportQOS – The Gatekeeper may use this field to indicate the resource reservation mechanism to be used by the endpoint.

+language – Indicates the language(s) associated with the user for calls or in which the user might receive announcements and prompts.
+If the endpoint provided language information in the RRQ, this field would normally contain the same information (if present).
+However, the Gatekeeper may use different language tags when resolving addresses or when responding to LRQs.
+Placing that information here will alert the user about such provisioned language information.
+The field contains one or more RFC 5646 compliant language tags.